-We're looking for parents who are (native English-speaking) ex-pats, and who may not be educational professionals but are experienced in looking at and dealing with schools for their own children.
+We're looking for parents who are (native English-speaking) ex-pats to review the top schools in their host cities.
+You may not be an educational professional, but if you are experienced in looking at and dealing with schools for your own children, this might be the job for you.

 GSGI editors have been described as “good company, intelligent, persistent, equal to their customers in status".